invicnaper/Libgnuemu_packet/README.md

 must download tha pcap lib

 #Sending simple packet
-make sur that you have <b>libgnuemu_packets.dll</b> in same folder as your application.
+make sure that you have <b>libgnuemu_packets.dll</b> in the same folder as your application.

 than in your main project application add :